Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 }) => {
 ```

-You can see they share the same name as the properties in the JSON file.
+You see they share the same name as the properties in the JSON file.
 This is useful as it means you can pass these directly from the JSON file into the component as you’ll see a little bit later on.

 The only additional prop you need is the `handleFieldChange`.
-You’ll use this as part of your input `onChang`e` event to inform the parent component your field’s value has changed.
+You use this as part of your input `onChang`e` event to inform the parent component your field’s value has changed.

 ### Handle Input Changes

-With your incoming props mapped out, you’ll set up your state and handle any changes on the input element.
+With your incoming props mapped out, set up your state and handle any changes on the input element.

 **src/components/FormFieldInput.jsx**